nickjiang2378/interp_embed/README.md

 # InterpEmbed

-`interp_embed` is a toolkit for analyzing unstructured (ex. text) datasets with sparse autoencoders (SAEs).
-It can quickly compute and efficiently store feature activations for data analysis.
-Given a dataset of documents, `interp_embed` creates sparse, high-dimensional, interpretable embeddings, where each dimension maps to a concept like syntax or topic, for a variety of downstream analysis tasks like dataset diffing, concept correlations, and directed clustering.
+`interp_embed` turns unstructured text datasets into interpretable embeddings using sparse autoencoders (SAEs).
+Each feature in the embedding corresponds to a human-understandable concept, such as tone, topic, or reasoning style, making it easy to explore large corpora.
+The library lets you compute, store, and analyze these features for tasks like dataset comparison, concept correlation, and targeted clustering.

 ## Setup